cybersecrob85/CollegeWriteUps/README.md

 # CollegeWriteUps

-This is where I post all of my coursework while I'm in school.
-Both for my perosnal notes and for other to see what I have accomplished.
+This is where I post all of my coursework while I'm in University.
+Both for my personal notes and for other to see what I have accomplished.